The Polytope of Optimal Approximate Designs: Extending the Selection of Informative Experiments: Theory

-In the rest of this paper, if the criterion (that is, the value of $p$) is general, fixed, or known from the context, we will drop the prefix $\Phi_p$-.
+Let $p$ be fixed.
+While there can be an infinite number of $\Phi_p$-optimal designs, the properties of the Kiefer's criteria and the assumption of nondegeneracy imply that the information matrix of all $\Phi_p$-optimal designs is the same; see, e.g., Section 8.14 in \citet{Puk}.
+We will denote this unique and necessarily nonsingular $\Phi_p$-optimal information matrix by $\M_*$.
+In the rest of this paper, if the criterion is general, fixed, or known from the context, we will drop the prefix $\Phi_p$-.

-Of particular importance for this paper are the notions of a minimal optimal design and an absolutely minimal optimal design, introduced by \citet{FKW}.
-An optimal design $\xi^*$ is a minimal optimal design if there is no optimal design, whose support is a proper subset of $\mathcal{S}(\xi^*)$.
-An optimal design $\xi^*$ is called an absolutely minimal optimal design if there is no optimal design, whose support has fewer elements than $\mathcal{S}(\xi^*)$.
+Of particular importance are the notions of a minimal optimal design and an absolutely minimal optimal design, introduced by \citet{FKW}.
+An optimal design $\xi^*$ is a minimal optimal design if there is no optimal design, whose support is a proper subset of $\supp(\xi^*)$.\footnote{Some authors use the expression ``minimally-supported design'' to denote any design with the support size equal to the number of parameters (\citet{ChangLin}, \citet{LiMajumdar} and many others), which is a different concept.} An optimal design $\xi^*$ is called an absolutely minimal optimal design if there is no optimal design, whose support has fewer elements than $\supp(\xi^*)$.

-A minor but crucial assumption that we make in this paper is that we know an optimal design $\tilde{\xi}^*$ such that the supports of all optimal designs are subsets of $\mathcal{S}(\tilde{\xi}^*)$; we will call any such design a "maximal optimal design".
-The so-called equivalence theorem for $\Phi_p$-optimality (e.g., \citet{Puk}, Section 7.20) implies that $\tilde{\xi}^*$ is a maximal optimal design if and only if